 Changes in vision or hearing

-Weakness or paralysis in part of the body (often just 1 side)
+Weakness or paralysis in part of the body (often just one side)

 Mood changes, such as feeling depressed